Sent: Friday, September 21, 2018 2:22 PM

 Subject: Turning California around can turnaround our nation

-My Comments: I wrote the article below, CALIFORNIA IS NO LONGER A REPUBLIC, and instead is effectively an oligarchy.
-I have submitted this to my local newspaper as a letter to the editor and hopefully it will get printed.
+My Comments: I wrote the article below, CALIFORNIA IS NO LONGER A REPUBLIC, but instead is effectively an oligarchy.
+I have submitted this to my local newspaper as a letter to the editor and it was published.

 I believe, that if we can turn California around, we can turn the nation around.